 How did second screen media come about?

-Multi-tasking, in an “always-on,” hustle-based culture, is another explanation for the double screen.
+Last but not least, multitasking, in an “always-on,” hustle-based culture, is another explanation for the double screen.
 Many people today (especially younger generations) don’t feel like it’s acceptable to sit and watch TV just for the sake of watching TV.
 That time has to also be used for catching up on emails, reading news, sending texts, or even “leisure” multitasking like scrolling through social media.
-Time focusing on TV is wasted unless you can maximize productivity in another way at the same time.
+The sentiment here is that time focusing on TV is wasted unless you can maximize productivity in another way at the same time.

 What does this mean for advertisers?

-How can brands capitalize on second screen media?
+How can the ad world capitalize on second screen media?

 Use second screen media to create a second touchpoint